Gnkgo/summaries/systems-programming-and-computer-architecture/ImportantSPCA.md

 **Size of processors page table**
 Virtual address space - pagesize + PTE size

-**False Sharing** Poor performance when on different processors -> flush whole cache eventough they didn't need the same location.
+**False Sharing** Poor performance when on different processors -> flush whole cache even tough they didn't need the same location.
 Good performance when on same processor

 **Number of misses** Two arrays map to the same cache line, if address % cachesize is the same.
 Then you would have 100% cache misses

 ## Parallel Programming
 ### Solving ABA problem
-- Harard Pointers
+- Hazard Pointers
    - Threads keep track of questioned pointers in a shared data structure.
 In this way, each thread knows that the object on the given memory address defined by the pointer might have been modified by another thread
 - Immutability
     - The usage of immutable objects solves this problem, as we don't reuse objects across the application